mdn/content/files/en-us/learn/css/building_blocks/writing_modes_tasks/index.md

 ## Task 2

-In the example below, use logical properties to replace `width` and `height` in order to maintain the aspect ratio of the box as it is turned vertically.
-Your end result should look like the image below.
+In this task, we want you to use logical properties to replace `width` and `height` in order to maintain the aspect ratio of the box as it is turned vertically.

+Your final result should look like the image below:

 ![Two boxes one horizontal the other vertical](mdn-writing-modes2.png)